 When creating documents, you have to choose a file format.
 PDF, created by Adobe Systems, and DOC/DOCX, developed by Microsoft, are two of the most common file formats.
 It can be challenging to choose between the two, especially in a business setting, as each format has its pros and cons.

-There is a general, unofficial consensus that Microsoft is best suited for professional documents (legal papers, office documents, etc.), while Adobe has a more of an artistic flair to it, helping users with marketing, copywriting and various creative endeavours.
+There is a general, unofficial consensus that Microsoft is best suited for professional documents (legal papers, office documents, etc.), while Adobe has a more of an artistic flair to it, helping users with marketing, copywriting and various creative endeavours like advertisement design.
 But let’s get back to discussing file format.
 The following are factors to consider when choosing between DOC and PDF

 When choosing a file format that will help your documents appear more professional, PDF will be the better choice over DOC.
 You have probably received many business or work-related files in PDF format.